Introduction

 Bias & Preconceived Notions

-This may sound like a defense of research at the expense of AI.
+This may sound like a defensive position on research at the expense of AI.
 It is not.
 It is an argument for humans to work smarter, and to design machines that can move faster and further than we can alone.
 The path forward is not automation without inquiry, but interdisciplinary research that expands what AI can see, test, and imagine.
+I recognize that AI and automation can be integrated into nearly every aspect of research.
+We are already observing the impact of agentic AI in market research, transformation is already underway.
+The danger, however, lies in the belief that AI alone is all that is needed to reveal insight.

 AI does not eliminate the need for research.
 It raises the cost of getting it wrong.
 And the only way AI creates something genuinely new is if we do.
 If AI reflects the past, then innovation depends entirely on what we introduce into the system next.